jackcviers/cats-saga/README.md

 }
 ```

-As you can see with `cats-saga` the process of building your Sagas is greatly simplified comparably to ad-hoc solutions.
+As we can see with `cats-saga` the process of building our Sagas is
+greatly simplified comparably to ad-hoc solutions.  `cats-saga`s are
-`cats-sagas` are composable, boilerplate-free and intuitively understandable for people that aware of Saga pattern.
+composable, boilerplate-free and intuitively understandable for people
-This library lets you compose transaction steps both in sequence and in parallel,
+that aware of Saga pattern.
+This library lets us compose transaction
+steps both in sequence and in parallel, this feature gives us more
-this feature gives you more powerful control over transaction execution.
+powerful control over transaction execution.

-# Advanced
+# Advanced Usage

-Advanced example of working application that stores saga state in DB (journaling) could be found
+An advanced example of working application that stores saga state in DB (journaling) can be found
 here [examples](/examples).

-### Retrying
+## Retrying

-`cats-saga` provides you with functions for retrying your compensating actions, so you could write:
+`cats-saga` provides us with functions for retrying our compensating actions, so we can write:

  ```scala
 collectPayments(2d, 2) retryableCompensate (refundPayments(2d, 2), RetryPolicies.exponentialBackoff(1.second))
 ```

-In this example your Saga will retry compensating action `refundPayments` after exponentially
+In this example our Saga will retry compensating action `refundPayments` after exponentially
 increasing timeouts (based on [cats-retry](https://github.com/cb372/cats-retry)).

 ### Parallel execution

 Saga pattern does not limit transactional requests to run only in sequence.
 Because of that `cats-sagas` contains methods for parallel execution of requests.